 Follow these steps to install the Vtiger Asterisk Connector:

-- Click on the link to download Vtiger Asterisk Connector.
+- Click on the link to download the Vtiger Asterisk Connector.

-- Unzip the application package (VtigerAsteriskConnector.zip) to any path in Asterisk Server.
+- Unzip the application package (VtigerAsteriskConnector.zip) to any path in the Asterisk Server.

 - Unzip VtigerAsteriskConnector.zip